 Objective

 The exhibition aimed to create awareness about the life and vision of Narendra Damodar Das Modi among audiences in India and abroad through artistic expression.
-It encouraged dialogue, inspiration, and cultural engagement through the medium of art.

 Collaborative Initiative

-- Private sector organizations
+Private sector organizations

-- Corporate partners
+Corporate partners

-- State and Central Government bodies
+State Government bodies

-- 🏢 Supporting Organizations
+Supporting Organizations

-The exhibition was successfully supported by:
+The exhibition was supported by:

 Rangta Arts